 Mary Kathryn Nagle is an enrolled citizen of the Cherokee Nation.
 She currently serves as the Executive Director of the Yale Indigenous Performing Arts Program.
 She is also a partner at Pipestem Law, P.C., where she works to protect tribal sovereignty and the inherent right of Indian Nations to protect their women and children from domestic violence and sexual assault.

-Elizabeth Weatherford is the founding director of the Film and Video Center of the Smithsonian National Museum of the American Indian, and of NMAI’s International Native American Film + Video Festival.
+Elizabeth Weatherford is a Board member of Vision Maker Media, and the founder and emeritus director of the Film and Video Center of the Smithsonian National Museum of the American Indian and its Native American Film + Video Festival in New York City and Native Cinema Showcase in Santa Fe.